sjpence/manual-mds220/07_ServiceProcedures.md

 1. To replace, reverse procedure.

+## AIRSTONE REPLACEMENT (MDS-200)

+1. Disconnect tube connecting bulkhead fitting (red collar) to the flux tank.
+This should be done to protect the regulator.

+1. Disconnect airstone tube from fitting on inside wall of flux tank.

+1. Holding the airstone tube and the foam funnel, lift and invert the funnel.

+1. Lift tubing end of airstone about two inches above the funnel.
+Be careful not to bend/break the fitting.

+1. Press the other end of the airstone out of the funnel.

+1. To Replace, reverse procedure.
+Be sure not to touch the body of the airstone with your bare fingers, as body oil will clog the airstone’s pores.

 ## SKIMMER BLADE REPLACEMENT

 1. Push skimmer blade toward the back of the machine, compressing the spring until other end can be removed.